bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Live from Utrecht, this is Bitcoin Explained.
 I love it.
-Here we are again.
+Sjors here we are again.
 It feels very retro.
-We just recorded three quarters of an episode before you realized you weren't actually recording anything.
+We just recorded three-quarters of an episode before you realized you weren't recording anything.

 ## No Counter